Investing is as “Simple as That”

 • Sell when you need the money

 Simple and easy.
-But let’s get into the details to flush out what you actually should do.
+But let’s get into the details to determine what you should do.

 Let’s start with buying stocks when you have the money.